 Are you nodding your head?

-Well, good, because in this article I am going to give you practical and actionable ways that YOU can travel more sustainably and be a part of the opportunity.
+Well, good, because in this article I am going to give you practical and actionable ways that YOU can travel more responsibly and be a part of the opportunity.

 What kind of traveler are you?

-A) Maybe you travel to broaden your worldview and doing so in a sustainable way is a huge priority to you.
+A) Maybe you travel to broaden your worldview and doing so in a responsible way is a huge priority to you.
 Perhaps you even choose destinations based on what your impact will be.

 Maybe you’re a little bit of both.
 (Yep, that’s me!)